 A: You may submit an application to the Registrar for an extension of time.
 The Registrar will consider all relevant circumstances before deciding whether to grant approval for an extension of time.
 There is an application fee of $200 (non-refundable).
-Click here (PDF, 39KB) to download the form.
+Please go to the downloads section of the how-to-guide to download the EOT form.

 Q: What will be the financial year period for the first financial statements under the Singapore Companies Act?